- State why social and emotional competence is a protective factor that prevents abuse and neglect.

 Demonstrate

-Center on the Social and Emotional Foundations for Early Learning (n.d.).
-Resources available from www.vanderbilt.edu/csefel
+Center on the Social and Emotional Foundations for Early Learning. (n.d.).
+Resources available from https://csefel.vanderbilt.edu/

 U.S. Department of Health and Human Services. (n.d.).
-Stop Bullying.
-Retrieved from www.stopbullying.gov
+Stop bullying on the spot.
+Retrieved from https://www.stopbullying.gov/